thai510/stripe_to_xero/readme.md

 # Usage

-Once you enter your information, you can run the script by doing the following: ruby stripe_to_xero.rb
+Once you enter your information, you can run the script by doing the following:

+ruby stripe_to_xero.rb

 This will generate the CSV file.

+NOTE: You can also pass the ruby file an integer as the first argument that will override TIME_INTERVAL.
+For example, you could run `ruby stripe_to_xero.rb 7` to set TIME_INTERVAL to 7.

 # Notes